Thayjes/Behavioral-Cloning/writeup_template.md

 My first attempt at the model was to use a convolution neural network model similar to the NVIDIA network.
 I thought this model might be appropriate because it has been used for similar applications with success.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that I was getting a training loss higher than my validation loss and removed dropout from the network to counteract this.

-Unfortunately this resulted in poor performance on the track and the first few attempts at running the simulator were not good.
+Unfortunately this network resulted in poor performance on the track and the first few attempts at running the simulator were not good.

 I then began implementing data augmentation, in the hope that this would reduce the bias of the data(such as zero steering angle, and angles for left turns).
 Further details on augmentation techniques is covered below.

 I then observed that the model architecture may be too involved, and with the augmented dataset, a smaller network might perform better for this task.

-This led me to a final network architecture of :

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+After training for 3 epochs with a smaller network on the augmented data set, this improved performance and my car was able to go past the bridge but shortly fell off the track afterwards.

+Finally I dropped around 40% of the steering angle data with absolute values <= 0.01.
+And trained the same model for another 3 epochs.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+This final step took the car over the finish line, and it succesfully completed one lap around the entire track autonomously without leaving the track even once!

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture  consisted of a convolution neural network with the following layers and layer sizes

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|